-The trial version includes the Assembler module that lets you run de novo assemblies of both traditional Sanger ("ABI") sequences and fastq/fasta formatted Next Generation Sequencing (NGS) data using either the phrap or Velvet assembly algorithms.
+The trial version includes the Assembler module that lets you run de novo assemblies of both traditional Sanger ("ABI") sequences and fastq/fasta formatted Next Generation Sequencing (NGS) data using either the phrap, Velvet or SPAdes assembly algorithms.
 You can also run NGS reference alignments using the popular Bowtie algorithm.

 Try MacVector For 21 Days!

-The only way to really check out MacVector is to download and install a FULLY FUNCTIONAL 21 day trial version.
-Just type your name, e-mail address and company/institution into the fields below, click Submit, and we will automatically send you a link to a page with the MacVector 13 trial installer.
-Please be careful with your typing to make sure the e-mail is sent to the correct address- if you haven't received an e-mail within a minute or two, please contact us at firstname.lastname@example.org
+The best way to check out MacVector is to download and install a FULLY FUNCTIONAL 21 day trial version.
+Just type your real name, real institutional email address and institution below, click Submit, and we will automatically send you a link to the MacVector trial installer.
+Please be careful with your typing to make sure the e-mail is sent to the correct address.
+If you prefer to use a personal email address instead of your real institutional email address, then there will be a delay.
+Please note that “disposable” email addresses are not acceptable.
+Please use a real permanent email address.
+Otherwise if you haven't received an email within a minute or two, please contact us at email@example.com

-NOTE: MacVector requires a Macintosh computer running Mac OS X 10.6 or later.
+MacVector requires a Macintosh computer running Mac OS X 10.7 or later.

 After 21 days has passed, you can still run MacVector, but with reduced functionality.
 You can learn more about MacVector Free from this link.

 * Please fill out all fields with the red asterisk